 JA Short Volume

-Janus Henderson AA-A CLO ETF (JA) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $103.2M, listed on AMEX, carrying a beta of 0.00 to the broader market.
-JA is an actively managed ETF that invests primarily in AA- to A-rated collateralized loan obligations (CLOs).
-Led by Michael Willis, public since 2026-02-18.
+Janus Henderson AA-A CLO ETF (JA) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $103.1M, listed on AMEX, carrying a beta of 0.04 to the broader market.
+The JA exchange-traded fund employs an active management strategy, primarily allocating its investments to collateralized loan obligations (CLOs) with credit ratings ranging from AA- to A. Led by Michael Willis, public since 2026-02-18.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.